 Some doctors say “active surveillance” or “watchful waiting” to mean the same thing -- tracking the cancer and how it may or may not grow.
 Others think these terms are slightly different.
 If your doctor talks with you about either term, ask her exactly what she means by it.

 With this method, your doctor will use regular tests to check your disease.
 You’ll have a doctor’s appointment usually about every 3 to 6 months for:

 Digital rectal examination.
 Your doctor will place a gloved finger into your rectum to feel the surface of your prostate for bumps that could be tumors.

 Scans.
 Your doctor might use different imaging tests to take a picture of your prostate.
 Magnetic resonance imaging (MRI) uses powerful magnets and radio frequency (RF) to make images.
 Ultrasound uses sound waves to do the same thing.
-The pictures will tell your doctor if the disease has spread outside your prostate.
+The pictures will help tell your doctor if the disease has spread outside your prostate.

 Your doctor may also take small pieces of tissue from your prostate in a procedure called a biopsy and study it under a microscope to look for changes.
 You’ll probably get one once a year.

 As long as these tests don’t show any changes, your doctor will continue to closely watch the cancer without recommending that you start treatment.